Jody L. Brown, M.D.

 Nicole Karcinski joined UF’s Student Health Psychiatry in February 2009.
 She graduated from The University of Florida with a Bachelor of Science in Nursing in 2003, from The University of North Carolina-Chapel Hill (UNC-CH) in 2007 with a Master of Science in Nursing, and from The University of Florida in 2016 with a Doctor of Nursing Practice.
 While studying at UF Nicole was recognized for her academic achievement and dedication to patient care as the recipient of the Catherine Bell Award for Excellence in Psychiatric Nursing.
 Click to Continue…

-Associate Director SHCC Psychiatry
+Associate Program Director SHCC Psychiatry

 Dr. Morris received an undergraduate degree from Harvard University in English and American Literature and a medical degree from Yale University.
 She completed her psychiatry residency at New York Hospital Cornell Medical Center.
 She is a board-certified psychiatrist and a Distinguished Fellow of the American Psychiatric Association.
+She has previously Co-Chaired the College Mental Health Task Group of the National Network of Depression Centers.

 Born in Puerto Rico, Dr. Rodriguez started her educational journey at the Universidad de Puerto Rico Recinto de Mayaguez completing her B.S. in Science Biology.
 She proceeded to gain her M.D. from the Universidad Catholica Madre y Maestra Dominican Republic in 2004.
 Dr. Rodriguez then completed her General Psychiatry Residency here at the University of Florida.